All-Open/el8-lab/docs/setup/registration.md

 # System Registration

 !!! warning "RHEL only step!"
-    This step is only needed if you are using Red Hat (r) Enterprise Linux (r).
+    This step is only needed if you are using `Red Hat Enterprise Linux`.
     If not, proceed to the next step.

 !!! tip